ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/template-generator.md

 ## Template Stubs

-Templates are generated from a "stub" file, which is a PHP file parsed though the [View service](https://docs.expressionengine.com/latest/development/services/view.html).
+Templates are generated from a "stub" file, which is a PHP file parsed through the [View service](https://docs.expressionengine.com/latest/development/services/view.html).

 Add-ons must store their stubs inside a `stubs` directory within the add-on's own folder.
 Within the `stubs`, the files are stored in a folder that should match the generator name.
 The stub file name needs to match the template name that will be created.

-So for an `index` template to be created by Channel Entries generator, the stub file must exist in `Addons/channel/stubs/entries/index.php`.
+So for an `index` template to be created by the Channel Entries generator, the stub file must exist in `Addons/channel/stubs/entries/index.php`.

 The Template Generator Service will search several directories in priority order until it finds a match for the specified stub.